Palash-r26/Music-Player-Project/README.md

 - Prarthana sharma
 - Sarvesh baghel
 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MITS License.